 Anembo in Duffys Forest is named after the Aboriginal word meaning “quiet place”, which is fitting for this ridgetop reserve that’s surrounded by Ku-ring-gai Chase National Park on three sides.
 A shared-use trail (walkers, bikes, horses and dogs) makes a pleasant loop around the reserve.

-Following a large water pipeline, the dog-friendly section between Prince Charles Road and Garigal National Park varies between suburban (where the trail follows the back of propeties) to more natural as the trail nears the national park.
-If you continue down to the “national park” sign, you’ll need to walk back up a relatively steep section.
+Following a large water pipeline, the dog-friendly section between Prince Charles Road and Garigal National Park varies between suburban (where the trail follows the back of properties) to more natural as the trail nears the national park.
+If you continue down to the “national park” sign (no dogs past this sign) you’ll need to walk back up a relatively steep section.

 Distance: 4.4km return (trail continues through Garigal National Park)